jasperkempf/DIY-Synth-DaisySeed-and-PlugData/chapter-01/01-Introduction.md

 Hello!

 Welcome to this page!
-Here, we’ll explore how to program and build a basic synthesizer using Plug Data and the Daisy Seed microcontroller.
+Here, we will explore how to program and build a basic synthesizer using Plug Data and the Daisy Seed microcontroller.
-You’re free to follow along step by step — or jump straight to the chapter that interests you most.
+Feel free to follow along step by step — or jump straight to the chapter that interests you most.

 Note: This course is designed for beginners with little to no prior experience in coding or working with microcontrollers.
-I hope you’ll discover useful insights for your own project!
+I hope you will discover useful insights for your own project!
-What you'll learn in the upcoming chapters:

 **What we will learn in the following chapters:**